Discover Magic Hiking to Maroon Bells in Aspen

 As I walked around, I marveled at the beavers, the clouds’ closeness, the lake reflections, and my own prowess at getting to this amazing spot.
 Then bear-man joined me.

 He was grunting heavily now.
-He’d taken the earbuds out of his ears and played his aggressive eastern music for all to hear—”All,” meaning just me.
-The music was a mix of traditional reed flute and oboe mixed with a more assertive guitar and angry windchime.
+He’d taken the earbuds out and played aggressive eastern music for all to hear—”All,” meaning just me.
+The music was a mix of traditional reed flute and oboe, mixed with assertive guitar and angry wind chimes.
+Can you imagine it?
 I suspect he recorded it himself.

 What goes up

 After a brief rest, while watching bear-man take his pics, I headed back down the trail.
 I passed four young people from England on my way down.
-They stopped to ask how much further – that question is the hiker’s hello – and said they were through hiking and planned to camp overnight near the lake.
-They were bolder than me, but I guess having a few extra bodies for the bears makes you brave.
+They stopped to ask how much further.
+This question is the hiker’s hello.
+We seldom really need to ask.
+They were through hiking and planned to camp overnight near the lake.
+They were bolder than I, but I guess having a few extra bodies for the bears makes you brave.

 I continued onward; it was no easier to traverse the way down.
 The trail was quiet, and I didn’t see another person for an hour.
 An impromptu hailstorm only lasted a few minutes.
-That was a blessing because, coming while I was in the ‘rock garden,” I didn’t have any cover.
-Since they were ice rocks, I didn’t get wet, and I appreciated that.
+That was a blessing because, coming while I was in the ‘rock garden,’ I didn’t have any cover.
+Since they were ice rocks, I didn’t get wet, which I appreciated.

-What better feeling can there be than the view from the top?
+What better feeling can there be than the view from the top of a mountain?
 It’s coveted because it’s so hard to get to, and so few ever will.
-The view from the bottom, though, only after you turn back to gaze at the size of feat you’ve accomplished, that’s pretty special too.
+The view from the bottom, though, only after you turn back to gaze at the size of the feat you’ve accomplished, that’s pretty special too.

 I didn’t carve my name on a tree as I passed back through the forest.
 I did stop to listen to their quaking and set my hands on them.
 My initials may not be there for years to come, but those trees and that mountain will live in me always, and that’s enough.